- 80,000 bonus points, worth $1,200 in travel through Chase Ultimate Rewards, after spending $4,000 in the first three months

 - High annual fee

-- Good to excellent credit required
+- Very good to excellent credit required

 Chase Sapphire Reserve Overview

 The lower-fee Sapphire Preferred is typically better known because it’s more accessible.
-You’ll find that the Reserve offers many of the same benefits as the Preferred, but builds on them and offers higher redemptions, bonuses and points earning.
+You’ll find that the Reserve offers many of the same benefits as the Preferred but builds on them and offers higher redemptions, bonuses and points earning.
 However, you’ll need to have your credit habits together — the Sapphire Reserve card typically starts with a credit limit of $10,000.